Virtual Campus Student Support

 This page provides resources for students who are learning remotely due to Coronavirus (COVID-19).
 It will change frequently as new resources become available.
 Please bookmark this page and check back often for updates.

-- Most face-to-face classes move to a virtual environment.
+- Most F2F classes now offered in a virtual environment.

 - You will still have one-on-one support from faculty and staff!

-- Classes will include discussion and interaction with instructors and fellow students.
+- EVE classes include lots of discussion and interaction with instructors and other students.

-- Video will be used to assist visual learning.
+- Video is used to assist visual learning.

-- Office hours for extra help with teachers will be available!
+- Office hours for extra help with teachers are available!

-- Tutoring and other student support services are available virtually!
+- Tutoring and other student support services available virtually!

 Have a question?